anishkumar6181/anishkumar6181/README.md

 👋 Hi, I’m Anish Kumar

-🎓 Currently in Third Year(B.Tech) from the department Of Computer Science and Technology in IIEST Shibpur
+🎓 Currently in four Year(B.Tech) from the department Of Computer Science and Technology in IIEST Shibpur

 👀 I’m interested in learning new Tech Stacks